No preschool Valentine’s Day theme would be complete without a Valentine play dough activity.

 Benefits of Playing with Play Dough

-Playing with play dough has many educational benefits for young children.
+Playing with play dough and setting up a Play Dough Center has many educational benefits for young children.

 Creativity – Children use their imaginations to create rather than follow a template or sample.
 Imaginative children become problem solvers later in life.